d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   at a time, the buffer text is often found in a syntactically incorrect state while you edit it.
-This happens for example right after you insert an infix operator, before typing its expected right-hand side argument.  `sweep' provides an alternative method for inserting Prolog terms in a way that maintains the syntactic correctness of the buffer text while allowing the user to incrementally refine it by using placeholder terms, called simply “holes”.
+This happens for example right after you insert an infix operator, before typing its expected right-hand side argument.
+Sweep provides an alternative method for inserting Prolog terms in a way that maintains the syntactic correctness of the buffer text while allowing the user to incrementally refine it by using placeholder terms, called simply “holes”.
 Holes indicate the location of missing terms that the user can later fill in, essentially they represent source-level unknown terms and their presence satisfies the Prolog parser.
-Holes are written in the buffer as regular Prolog variables, but they are annotated with a special text property[2] that allows `sweep' to recognize them as holes needed to be filled.
+Holes are written in the buffer as regular Prolog variables, but they are annotated with a special text property[1] that allows Sweep to recognize them as holes needed to be filled.

+  Key: C-c RET (sweeprolog-insert-term-with-holes)
+        Insert a Prolog term with a given functor and arity at point, using holes for arguments.
+  Key: C-c TAB (sweeprolog-forward-hole)
+        Move point to the next hole in the buffer.
+  Key: C-c S-TAB (sweeprolog-backward-hole)
+        Move point to the previous hole in the buffer.
+  User Option: sweeprolog-highlight-holes
+        If non-nil, highlight holes in `sweeprolog-mode' buffers with a dedicated face.
+Defaults to `t'.
+  Command: sweeprolog-forward-hole-on-tab-mode
+        Toggle moving to the next hole in the buffer with `TAB' if the current line is already properly indented.

   The main command for inserting terms with holes is `M-x sweeprolog-insert-term-with-holes'.
 This command, bound by default to